Mette Frederiksen: Immigration

 Frederiksen has referred to Islam as a "barrier to integration", arguing that some Muslims "do not respect the Danish judicial system", that some Muslim women refuse to work for religious reasons, and that Muslim girls are subject to "massive social control", and has called for Muslim schools to be closed.
 In April 2021, Frederiksen announced that Denmark's "ultimate goal" shall henceforth be one of "zero spontaneous asylum seekers".
 Danish Integration Minister Mattias Tesfaye added that "no exceptions will be made" towards that goal.
-Danish Refugee Council's Secretary General Charlotte Slente called the move "irresponsible".
 The Danish state subsequently ceased the renewal of temporary residency permits to about 189 Syrian refugees, claiming that it is "now safe to return to Syria".

-Despite having adopted new stricter migration policies than earlier Social Democratic governments, she and her government have also introduced a few relaxations of Danish immigration policies.
-Even though Mette Frederiksen and her government are against the idea of sudden asylum seekers, they are supporters of the UN refugee quota system and have reintroduced Denmark's participation in that system.
-Other relaxations include getting children out of infamous migration centre Sjælsmark and increasing social benefits for refugees.
+Despite having adopted new stricter migration policies than earlier Social Democratic governments, Frederiksen and her government introduced a few relaxations of Danish immigration policies.
+In 2023, she also promised indefinite support for Ukrainian refugees.
+Although Frederiksen and her government are against the idea of sudden asylum seekers, they are supporters of the UN refugee quota system and reintroduced Denmark's participation in that system.
+In January 2024, she disavowed the granting of a Danish residence permit to Lucky Francis, a Nigerian pirate captured during a 2021 Danish counter-piracy operation in Africa.
+Under her leadership, the Social Democrats justified the strict migration policy as a defence of Denmark's strong welfare state, with the 2026 party programme stating that "we must distinguish between those who can and want to (belong to) Denmark, and those who do not."
+Critics suggested that while this may have helped to slow down the far-right, it came at a high cost.

+In July 2026, in response to the migration crisis in Ceuta, Frederiksen supported Italian Prime Minister Giorgia Meloni's calls for measures against Spain, stating that the EU should "immediately take all necessary measures and consider all options, including a suspension of Schengen cooperation."
+She added that "uncontrolled immigration poses a threat to Europe and to Denmark."

 Globalisation

-She has argued that the perception of the Social Democrats adopting the Third Way and practicing centrist, neoliberal economics and supporting unrestricted globalisation contributed to the party's poor electoral performance in the early 21st century.
+Frederiksen has argued that the perception of the Social Democrats adopting the Third Way and practicing centrist and neoliberal economics and supporting unrestricted globalisation contributed to the party's poor electoral performance in the early 21st century.
 Labeling economic foreign policies of Europe as too liberal, Frederiksen has criticised other social democratic parties for losing their voters' trust by failing to prevent globalisation's chipping away of labour rights, increasing inequality and uncontrolled immigration.